emrecolako/chart-curvature/README.md

 Another example for a curve based price representation are the moving averages.
 These are curves representing previous price movements of securities and are usually calculated using specific formulas depending on the type of the moving average (MA, SMA, EMA etc.).
 Moving average curves are an elegant way of filtering noise out of the price movement and an effective way of overlying historic price relations on top of the current price data.

+Finally, let's not forget that most of the oscillator based indicators also use various types of curves.

 <p align="center">
   <img width="400" height="400" alt="Example Line Chart" src="https://github.com/pinarmeltem/chart-curvature/blob/master/docs/moving_averages.png">
   <p style="text-align:center"><font size="2">Figure 3.
 A combination of MA(26) and EMA(12) overlayed on top of a line-chart.</font></p>
 </p>

-The first question tends to be one of a more visual nature as the second one is after the potential applications and utility value of plotting price data as curves.
-What is curvature going to tell us about the price fluctuation of a security?
+Now, as we have _line-charts_, _moving averages_ and _oscillators_ out of our way, let's have a look at the potential applications and use cases for plotting price movements as curves with the sole purpose of utilising curve related calculations to help with our analysis. _What is curvature going to tell us about the price fluctuation of a security?_

 Let's have a quick look at the explanation for curvature proved at the top of the [wikipedia page][link09] dedicated to this topic:

 > In mathematics, curvature is any of a number of loosely related concepts in different areas of geometry.
 Intuitively, curvature is the amount by which a geometric object such as a surface deviates from being a flat plane, or a curve from being straight as in the case of a line, but this is defined in different ways depending on the context.

-Simply put, curvature is an important indicator that signals change of direction on a curve and this is the main motivation behind my case-study: Detecting the change in the trend of the price of a security and flagging potential consequences.
+Simply put, curvature is an important indicator that signals change of direction on a curve and what matters the most when it comes to price data is the direction in which the price moves.
+Is it going up or is it going down, this is the main motivation behind my case-study: _Detecting the change in the trend of the price of a security and flagging potential consequences._

 In order to keep this article focused on the actual technical aspects that I have followed and reflect my findings as clear as possible, I will refrain from going into details when it comes to explaining the maths behind curvature calculations.
 However, I would like to provide a quick background on the process before going into the technical details.